 Except at move-in inspections, the resident is not required to be present for the inspection.
-The resident may attend the inspection if he or she wishes.
+The resident may attend the inspection if they wish.

 If no one is at home, the inspector will enter the unit, conduct the inspection and leave a copy of the inspection report in the unit.